marpple/rune/docs/api/view.md

 `public render(): HTMLElement;`

-Internally, it creates an HTML string using `this.template(this.data)` and returns the created HTMLElement stored in `this._element`.
+Internally, it creates an HTML string from `this.template(this.data)`, generates an HTMLElement, assigns it to `this._element`, and returns it.

 ```typescript
 const element: HTMLElement = dessertView.render();